Main menu

 Template syntax

-• lang
+• {locale}

-As with the language token, these expand just to the given subtag. e.g. {%lang}_{%region}.po would expand to "en_GB.po" for the locale "en-GB-x-ignore".
+As with the language token, these expand just to the given subtag. e.g. {lang}_{region}.po would expand to "en_GB.po" for the locale "en-GB-x-ignore".

-• iso_639_2 and iso_639_3
+• {iso_639_2} and {iso_639_3}

-These expand to the ISO language code in the given standard. e.g. {%iso_639_2}-{%region}.xml would expand to "ger-DE.xml" for the locale "de-DE".
+These expand to the ISO language code in the given standard. e.g. {iso_639_2}-{region}.xml would expand to "ger-DE.xml" for the locale "de-DE".

-• ext
+• {ext}

-• namespace
+• {namespace}

-{%namespace} expands to the project slug or the namespace query string parameter if passed. e.g. for exporting to WordPress you might use: lang/{%namespace}-{%locale|alias:gettext}.po
+This expands to the project slug or the namespace query string parameter if passed. e.g. for exporting to WordPress you might use: lang/{namespace}-{locale|alias:gettext}.po

 Skipping empty values

-You may notice that a template like {%lang}_{%region} poses a problem if there is no region.
-The solution is to put the separator between the opening brace and the percent symbol, like so:
+You may notice that a template like {lang}_{region} poses a problem if there is no region.
+The solution is to put the separator between the opening brace and the placeholder, like so:

 Filters

-The template syntax supports a filter to be applied to tokens following a pipe ("|") symbol.
-We've already covered the "alias" filter above.
+The template syntax supports filters separated by a pipe ("|").
 The following filters are also supported:

 • upper and lower

-These do what you probably expect. e.g. {%lang|upper}-{%region|lower} would expand to "EN-gb" for the locale "en-GB".
+These do what you probably expect. e.g. {lang|upper}-{region|lower} would expand to "EN-gb" for the locale "en-GB".

 • unless

-This filter suppresses a token if the expanded value is not the given argument. e.g. values{-%locale|unless:en} would expand to "values-de" for German, but simply "values" for English.
+This filter suppresses a token if the expanded value is not the given argument. e.g. values{-locale|unless:en} would expand to "values-de" for German, but simply "values" for English.
 Note that the value passed to the filter will be compared exactly with the expanded token.

-You can chain filters together as long as the order makes sense.
-For example: values{-%locale|unless:en|alias:android}.
+Tip: You can chain filters together as long as the order makes sense.
+For example: values{-locale|if_target|alias:android}.xml.